A long, rainy day put me in a good position for tomorrow’s hike to the high point of the CDT.

 Expecting a long day today, as well as rain, I set an alarm for 5 am and wanted to get hiking by 6 am.
 Naturally, I didn’t actually get started until almost 7.

-In the morning, it wasn’t quite as warm as it was yesterday, I think partly because the sun was mostly hidden by the mountains.
+In the morning, it wasn’t quite as warm as it was yesterday, I think because the sun was mostly hidden by the mountains.

 I saw a lot of Colorado Trail southbounders this morning.
 There must’ve been a lot of them camped somewhere relatively nearby.
 Today however, is the last day that I’m going to see anyone who’s hiking the Colorado Trail: the overlap between the CDT and the CT ended a couple of miles from where I camped.

 Before the Colorado Trail split off though, I met Lady Scout and Chicken Legs, who wanted to take a picture with me since I was the first CDT hiker they met.
 And I also met No Trace and Unbreakable, who hiked the CDT in 2012-2013, and are triple crowners.
-No Trace asked what my average mileage was on the PCT; I said it took me six months, so about 14/day; he said I was probably the most honest person on trail, since most people start talking about how they did 30-35 mile days.
+No Trace asked what my average mileage was on the PCT; I said it took me six months, so about 14/day; he said I was probably the most honest person on trail, since most people he asked immediately started talking about how they did 30-35 mile days.

 At the northern junction with the CT, the CDT turned onto a dirt road, which it followed briefly before going through a fence meant to block ATVs from driving off the road and onto the fragile tundra meadow.
 From there, the trail climbed straight up the mountainside.